MCME/TheGaffer/Readme.md

 #### The Jobadmin Command

-The jobadmin commad takes 2 -3 additional arguments.
+The jobadmin commad will launch you into an interactive conversation that allows ou to edit jobs.
+SImply follow the in chat instructions, and chat your response.

-The first argument is the action you would like to perform.
 The current actions you can perform are:

 * addhelper
 * removehelper